-Every child custody case is different and none of them are “easy.”
-Legal issues involving children, especially young children, are emotionally charged and often difficult for all involved.
+Each child custody case presents with a unique set of problems – all of which are complex.
+Legal issues involving children, especially young children, are emotionally charged and often difficult for all family members involved.
 At Myres & Associates, PLLC, we make it our mission to explore all available options so that we may accomplish the optimal result for your child custody and support case.

-A common misconception many first-time family law litigants have is that a parent may condition the other parent’s ability to see the child with their ability to pay child support.
-Child support and physical custody are separate issues.
-A court may not restrict the physical custody visitation rights of a parent if that parent fails to pay the ordered amount of child support.
+The belief that one parent can determine or limit the other parent’s visitation rights based on their ability to pay child support is a common misconception.
+Child support and physical custody are two separate issues.
+In Texas, a court may not restrict the physical custody visitation rights of a parent due to their inability to pay the ordered amount of child support.

 Child custody not only refers to the physical possession of and access to a child (“physical custody”), but also pertains to child parenting decisions (“legal custody”).
 Both custody types are comprised of distinctive rights and duties, which may be awarded to either one parent in a “sole conservatorship,” or shared between both parents in a “joint conservatorship.”